FAQ Immigrant Visas

 12. I am a Legal Permanent Resident ("green card" holder), and I want to abandon my status and turn in my "green card" (I-551).
 How do I do that?

-You are welcome to surrender your card when you apply for a visa.
-If you want to visit the U.S. Embassy just to give up your card, email us at Chisinau-CA@state.gov to request an appointment.
+You are welcome to surrender your card when you apply for a visa or whenever is convenient.
+If you want to give up your card at the U.S. Embassy, email us at Chisinau-CA@state.gov to request an appointment.

 13. How can I file an I-130 petition in Chisinau?